-Organize Your Purse-by Janet M. Taylor
+Organize Your Purse and Briefcase-by Janet M. Taylor

 Is your purse, wallet, tote, or briefcase full of papers and other items?
 Are you embarrassed to let anyone see inside your bag and frustrated because you can’t find what you are looking for?
 If you answered yes, then it is time to “Organize Your Purse”.